Publication Highlights

 About Our Lab

 The Bunyavanich Lab combines tools in epidemiology, multi-omics, and systems biology to study asthma and allergic diseases in human cohorts.
 Our goal is to better understand and identify risk factors, mechanisms, and potential therapies for these disorders.
 We are based at the Department of Genetics and Genomic Sciences and Department of Pediatrics at the Icahn School of Medicine at Mount Sinai in New York, NY.
-We also contribute research as a member of NIH-funded asthma and allergy research networks.
-The Bunyavanich Lab leads the NIH-funded Systems Biology of Early Atopy (SunBEAm) Analysis & Bioinformatics Center.
+We contribute as leaders and members of many NIH-supported asthma and allergy research networks.
+The Bunyavanich Lab leads the NIH-supported Systems Biology of Early Atopy (SunBEAm) Analysis & Bioinformatics Center.

 Nasal gene expression of angiotensin-converting enzyme 2 in children and adults.
 Bunyavanich S, Do A, Vicencio A. JAMA, 2020 May 20; 323(23):2427-9.